 Why does the question of residence apply in the choice of setting up a suite of financial products?
 That’s because most banks will require you to present your passport (along with copies of your passport photo) and a no-objection letter from either your employer or the person sponsoring your visa.
-The second of these requirements implies that you must have residency to open an international bank account in the UAE.
+The second of these requirements implies that you must have residency to open an international or offshore bank account in the UAE.
 Still, as you’ll see, some financial products are limited to residents.

 Requirements for Opening a Bank Account in the UAE

 Along with your passport and the no-objection letter we just mentioned, different banks will require other documents for resident ex-pat accounts.
 These can include your visa if you are a new arrival to the UAE and your Emirates ID card (or the copy of your application if you’re still waiting for it).
 You’ll also need a document that states your employer or sponsor and your salary and proof of address in the form of a utility bill or rental agreement.
 Banks may also request a letter of recommendation from another bank; you can easily procure this from the bank you use in your country of origin or residence.
 Every bank will also require you to hold a minimum amount every month and the amount will depend on the specific institution and the products offered.

 Can I have a bank account in Dubai without a residence visa?